"There is no elevator to success. You will have to take the stairs."

 2 = Beginner: (or 400-1000 Rating on Chesskid.com

-Chesskid Estimation: The player should have 20+ games logged weekly (including Tournament experience) and attempt 3-5 puzzles per day in the Puzzle section.
-When their 'fast-chess' and puzzle rating reaches 950+, and the Chesskid lesson level is Queen-1 or higher, a student is generally ready to move up to level 3.
+Chesskid Estimation: The player should have 10+ games logged weekly (including Tournament experience) and attempt 3-5 puzzles per day in the Puzzle section.
+When their 'live-chess' and puzzle rating reaches 950+, and the Chesskid lesson level is Queen-1 or higher, a student is generally ready to move up to level 3.

 Topics can include: Checkmating patterns, opening principles, the art of drawing, introduction to notation, early tactics and traps, the strategy of positional play and beginner end-game theories/conditions.

-Higher Rated players should look into the Weekend A-Team. (adults welcome there, too)
+Higher Rated players should look into the Weekend A-Team.
+(Level 6, adults welcome there, too)